Artiom-Karimov/Artiom-Karimov/README.md

 Node.js backend developer
 -------------------------

 I've been working on BMS and AV automation in the past, but life goes on, and now i'm into backend.
-I'm in love with typescript as it delivers typed language benefits, but still uses high-level js concepts.
+I'm in love with typescript as it delivers typed language benefits, but still uses convenient high-level js concepts.

-* 🚀  I'm currently working on [Blog app on Nestjs](http://github.com/Artiom-Karimov/bloggers-api-nest)
+* 🚀  I'm currently working on [Personal money tracking service](http://github.com/Artiom-Karimov/mamani)

 ### Skills